-How Can The State Prove a DUI Case?
+How Does The State Prove a DUI Case?

-There are two theories under which any DUI case can be proven by the state: Per Se Theory and Non Per Se Theory.
+There are two theories under which any DUI case can be proven by the state.
+Through either the Per Se Theory and Non Per Se Theory.

 "Per Se" Violation